 PMA2020/Ghana is collecting data in 100 nationally representative enumeration areas throughout Ghana.
 The project is implemented by our partners at the Kwame Nkrumah University of Science & Technology (KNUST) School of Medicine in collaboration with University of Development Studies (UDS).

-Survey progress: PMA2020/Ghana has completed the first four rounds of data collection and results are available.
+Survey progress: 6 rounds of core data collection completed; 2 rounds of primary health care data collection completed.
 Access PMA2020/Ghana publications here.
 Request access to datasets here.

 PMA2020/Ghana Principal Investigator: Dr. Easmon Otupiri